Nero22k/PhoenixLocker/README.md

 Binaries:

-- The Releases folder have pre compiled binaries
+- The Releases folder has pre-compiled binaries